flying-dutchmen/3DS-Sails/README.md

 # 3DS Sails - So tell your %^#@ing Spider-Woman

 ####24bit "true-colour" Canvas for the Nintendo 3DS platform
 ####versatile get & set for both pixil or rectangular-regions.
-Use Text, Lines, Boxes, Poly, Circles & Ellipse.
+With Text, Lines, Boxes, Poly, Circles & tilted  Ellipse.
-####Elegant use of left, right, bottom & ... gfxFramebuffer's as your Canvas.
+####"Elegant" use of left, right, bottom & ... gfxFramebuffer's as your blank canvas.

 All source Code with exception of "Dual_for" presented has undergone debuging & passed Eg. is functional/usable.
 The *.c Sources & snippets presented how ever broken, assume an intermediate++ knowledge "C" for thire usage!